 Expert Consultation from HSR Associates

-If you want your new product to take advantage of the marketing possibilities of nutritional labeling while complying with FDA regulations, you need to work with the food packaging consultants from HSR Associates.
+You want your new product to take advantage of the marketing possibilities of nutritional labeling while complying with FDA regulations.
+Therefore, you need to work with the food packaging consultants from HSR Associates.
 HSR ASSOCIATES specializes in developing new food products and bringing them to market.
 We provide all the services necessary, from Kitchen To Marketplace.
-Contact us today at email@example.com.
+Contact us today at firstname.lastname@example.org.

 More great ideas to come from our food product development experts!
 Stay tuned…………..